Vlatka22/ImageData_Analysis/README.md

 # ImageData_Analysis
-Analysis of data derived from live imaging of nacent gene transcription and cell signaling
+Analysis of data derived from live imaging of nacent gene transcription and cell signaling.